projf/projf-explore/graphics/fpga-graphics/README.md

 File layout:

+* `ecp5` - designs for ULX3S and other ECP5 boards
 * `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
 * `sim` - simulation with Verilator and LibSDL; see the [Simulation README](sim/README.md)
 * `xc7` - designs for Arty and other Xilinx 7 Series boards with VGA output